 5. Cegedim Santé: 800,000 euros (France)

-On September 5, 2024, the French data protection authority CNIL (Commission Nationale de l'Informatique et des Libertés) imposed a fine of 800,000 euros on the company Cegedim Santé.
-The fine is the result of a series of data protection violations in connection with the unlawful processing of sensitive health data.
+The French data protection authority CNIL (Commission Nationale de l'Informatique et des Libertés) imposed a fine of 800,000 euros on the company Cegedim Santé in a decision dated September 5, 2024.
+The fine is the result of a series of data protection violations in connection with the unlawful Processing more sensitive Health data.

 Cegedim Santé develops and distributes software solutions for medical practices and health centers to manage appointments, patient records and prescriptions.

-During inspections in 2021, the CNIL found that the company had collected and processed health data without the required authorization.
-The data collected was subsequently made available by Cegedim Santé for the preparation of studies and statistics in the healthcare sector.
-The health data was not anonymized, but merely pseudonymized.
+During inspections in 2021, the CNIL found that the company Health data collected and processed without the required authorization.
+The data collected was then made available by Cegedim Santé for the preparation of studies and statistics in the health sector.
+The Health data not anonymized, but merely pseudonymized.
 This means that it was technically possible to re-identify the data subjects, in particular by combining data from different sources.

-The data processed by Cegedim Santé included a wide range of sensitive information, including year of birth, gender, allergies, medical history, height, weight, diagnoses, prescriptions, incapacity certificates and analysis results.
+The data processed by Cegedim Santé included a variety of sensitive information, including year of birth, gender, allergies, medical history, height, weight, diagnoses, prescriptions, certificates of incapacity for work and analysis results.
 This information was linked by a unique identifier that made it possible to track a patient's entire treatment history.
 Given the amount of data and the possibility of linking it to external sources, the CNIL recognized a high risk of patient re-identification.

-The CNIL found that the data would be processed in this insufficiently pseudonymized form until at least 2022.
-As this involves sensitive health data, the CNIL considered this to be a particularly serious breach of data protection law.
+The CNIL found that the data will be processed in this insufficiently pseudonymized form until at least 2022.
+As this involves sensitive Health data the CNIL considered this to be a particularly serious Infringement against the Data Protection Act.

 Source: CNIL fine against Cegedim Santé